davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 with reheating from below.
-As discussed in @sec:PT-geochemical-variation, the array of increasing depletion with depth in the Crystal Knob sample set does not match simple decompression melting, and sample CK-6 contains polyphase major-element refertilization by fractionated melt presumably generated below its pre-eruptive depth.
+As discussed in @sec:PT-geochemical-variation, the array of increasing depletion with depth in the Crystal Knob sample set does not match simple decompression melting, and sample CK-6 experienced polyphase major-element refertilization by fractionated melt presumably generated below its pre-eruptive depth.
 At the same time, low levels of re-enrichment by alkali-basalt-like melt are evident across the sample set.
-Deep partial melting and alkalic melt generation are common features of slab window volcanism [@Hole1991].
+Deep partial melting and alkalic melt generation are common features of slab window volcanism [@Hole1991] and may contribute to the signature of deep depletion and re-enrichment seen in the Crystal Knob sample set.

 The sourcing of the Crystal Knob pipe from relatively deep levels of the mantle lithosphere, the highly